Agriculture in Nova Scotia

-Agriculture in Nova Scotia is the production of various food, feed, or fiber commodities to fulfill domestic and international human and animal sustenance needs.
-Nova Scotia is a province in Atlantic Canada totaling 55 284 km2 of land and water bordering New Brunswick.
-This province houses approximately 3795 farms averaging 262 acres per farm.
+Agriculture in Nova Scotia is the production of various food, feed, and fiber commodities to fulfill domestic and international human and animal sustenance needs.
+Nova Scotia is a province in Atlantic Canada, totaling 55 284 km2 of land and water, and bordering New Brunswick.
+This province has about 3,795 farms averaging 262 acres per farm.
 The total land area used for farm lands in Nova Scotia is 995,943 acres.

 There is a large range of crops and animals raised in the province and it is a large part of the economy in Nova Scotia.
 The Department of Agriculture is responsible for the overview of the agricultural practices in Nova Scotia.

 History

-The name Nova Scotia originates from the Latin for New Scotland this reflects the history of the early settlers.
-Historically much of Nova Scotia was covered with forest, much of this has been reduced by the actions of the settlers.
+The name Nova Scotia originates from the Latin for "New Scotland"; this reflects the history of the early settlers.
+Historically much of Nova Scotia was covered with forest; much of this has been reduced by the actions of the settlers.